learningOrchestra/mlToolKits/docs/projection.md

 # Projection microservice
-Projection microservice provide an api to make a projection from file inserted in database service, generating a new file and putting in database
+Projection microservice provide an api to make a projection from file inserted in database service, generating a new file and putting in database.

 ## Create projection from inserted file
 `POST CLUSTER_IP:5001/projections/<filename>`